 While we will take reasonable steps to safeguard the privacy of your health information, certain disclosures of your health information may occur during or as an unavoidable result of our otherwise permissible uses or disclosures of your health information.

 Except as described above, disclosures of your PHI will be made only with your written authorization.
 You may revoke an authorization at any time, in writing, unless MDR has taken action in reliance on your prior authorization, or if you signed the authorization as a condition of obtaining your insurance coverage.

 YOUR PRIVACY RIGHTS

 To Request Restrictions.
-For as long as MDR maintains your PHI, you have the right to request restrictions on the use and disclosure of your PHI for treatment, payment or health care operations purposes or notification purposes.
-MDR are not required to agree to your request but all attempts will be made to honor all reasonable requests.
+For as long as MDR maintains your PHI, you have the right to request restrictions on the use and disclosure of your PHI for treatment, payment, or health care operations purposes, or notification purposes.
+MDR is not required to agree to your request, but all attempts will be made to honor all reasonable requests.
 If MDR agrees to your requested restriction, MDR will abide by that restriction unless you are in need of emergency treatment and the restricted information is needed to provide that emergency treatment.
-To request a restriction, submit a written request to MDR Privacy Officer listed on the final page of this Notice.
+To request a restriction, submit a written request to MDR Compliance Officer listed on the final page of this Notice.